aakashcal/document-rag-app/rag-backend/README.md

 * Based on identifiable source documents
 * More accurate than generic LLM responses

+### Testing

+Automated tests were not included due to the time-bound nature of this project.
+The `manual-tests/` directory contains a collection of endpoint test cases and example payloads used for manual verification during development.

 ### Running the Application

 Start the backend server: